Tec-Mec

 Tec-Mec (full name Studio Tecnica Meccanica) was a Formula One constructor from Italy.
 Founded by former Maserati designer Valerio Colotti in 1958, they participated in a single Grand Prix, scoring no World Championship points.

+History

 Tec-Mec used an improved, lightened version of the Maserati 250F, named the F415.
 The car was upgraded by the 250F's designer, Colotti, and financed by Lloyd Casner of Camoradi International.
 The team made its single outing in the 1959 United States Grand Prix, but the car, driven by Fritz d'Orey lasted six laps before retiring, having qualified 17th on the grid ahead of only the midget racer of Rodger Ward.

 Colotti sold the design studio at the end of the year to found Colotti Trasmissioni, and the company continued to produce cars for the Formula Junior series.